mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 It doesn't matter that these are classes and not functions.

 Understanding the distinction will help you understand the Python language a bit better, though.
-The page with the “built-in functions” lists some classes because they are _callables_, just like functions.
+The page with the “built-in functions” lists some classes because they are _callables_, the main behaviour you associate with the idea of a function.
 Classes and functions can be used with the parentheses `()` to get them to perform some action or computation, and that is the behaviour that you care about.

 As long as `range` remains a callable and its behaviour stays unchanged, it doesn't matter what type of callable it is.